deanhiller/webpieces/README.md

  * core/runtimecompiler - create a compiler with a list of source paths and then just use this to call compiler.getClass(String className) and it will automatically recompile when it needs to.  this is only used in the dev servers and is not on any production classpaths (unlike play 1.4.x)

 TODO:
+* add optimistic locking test case
+* add async transaction filter test case (and test loading entities in webpage in synch and async versions to see if we are consistent there)
+* move transaction code to filter
 * add hibernate and embedded in-memory H2 in dev mode along with embedded http web client
 * add jacoco to the generated webpieces project, create example project for feature testing blog
 * add checkstyle with the really good rules to all projects to fail if any are violated